vergiliu/vergiliu.github.io/_drafts/aws.md

 - when using the VPC wizard to create a VPC, we can use a NAT host for NAT-ing
 - when launching EC2 instances we can assign them automatically to internal IP range and VPC
 - best practice - mirror environment across 2 zones and add ELB to balance between them
+- permits inbound and outbound rules for filtering traffic
+    - Network ACLs are very expensive from a performance point of view
+    - rules can be added to restrict also security groups
 - creation of route tables and subnets can be performed from the left hand menus
     - by default the subnets don't have internet acces, safety first principle
 - in SecurityGroups of EC2 you can set IPs as instance ID
+- Bastion servers sit between the public internet and the private VPC, act as entrance point to the VPC or private network
+    - m1.small should serve all but the largest networks, also no SSH-ing into this instance, on error just replace
+- JSON
+    - Mappings section; allows you to re-use the same template in all AZ, selecting only the required server types
+    - VPC section: define the VPC address
+        - here you need to specify the InternetGateway which will allow internet connectivity, AttachGateway
+        - next specify the subnets (Type: AWS::EC2::Subnet), by referring (Ref) to the VPC we defined previously
+        - routing tables (AWS::EC2::RouteTable): one for the public and one for the private networks, there can be up to 1 per subnet
+            - we will specify the NAT server as router for the private section
+            - next, we associate the subnets w/ the routing tables
+        - next create Network ACLs (::PublicSubnetAcl and ::NetworkAcl) and then add the rules for ACLs
+            - one pair ingress + egress, at least one pair needed
+        - associate ACLs w/ subnets
+    - create a NAT server (is a virtual EC2 appliance, we specified before)
+        - to describe it we can specify REFerences to the Mappings we described in the JSON, e.g. Fn::FindInMap
+        - NAT needs public (Elastic IP) to communicate w/ the Internet
+        - define a NAT security group in order to specify which ports are opened or closed
+        - also a private security group for communication inside the private Network
+    - add an Output section
+- to delete the stack we need to DISABLE termination protection in the EC2 for the NAT instance

 ### Advanced topics
 #### Auto Scaling